Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Metatables.md

 ***

 ## Metamethods
-Metamethods are special functions that provides powerful functionalities which overide the functionalities to the operators present for custom behaviors.
+Metamethods are special functions that provides powerful functionalities which override the functionalities to the operators present for custom behaviors.
 Negating a table, converting a string to a table, calling an index that is not-present, etc. Each metamethod field starts with double <kbd>__</kbd> underscores.

 ### Arithmetic
 - `__add(tab, value)` - Changes the behavior of the addition operator `+` when invoked.
 The first operand from the condition should be the table itself and the second operand should be the specified value you'd chosen; This rule applies to all metamethods.